nerya0001/chat/README.md

 download this repository and folow this steps:
 * very important to make sure tha the correct IP addresses are in both the server file and in the client file.
+* make sure that the files `hello.txt`, `lama.png`, `mov.mp4` are in the same folder as the `server.py`.
+* in order of not getting in truble, if you want to activate a client in another pc, take all of the files with you,
+also it is only neseccery that you have the `client.py`, and the `util`, for the off chance that we forgot somthing like an import of some kind.

 1. open a terminal window in the folder with the `server.py` file.
 2. run the folowing comand: